 October 14, 2013

-Why Every Manufacturing Executive Needs to Pay Attention to OEE
+Why Every Manufacturing Executive Needs to Pay Attention to Overall Equipment Effectiveness

 As a manufacturing executive, your business frequently takes you to various locations around the world.
 But while you are on site visits or at meetings, how do you keep an eye on manufacturing processes back at home?
 At the end of the day, the quality and quantity of your production are some of the most important factors in determining your company’s success, and you should have a beat on critical indicators at all times.
 This information is called manufacturing intelligence.